Char Dham Yatra Route Map – A Voyage to the Divine

 The Badrinath Char Dham Yatra rituals typically include the following:

-• Badrinath Temple visit – The main ritual of the Badrinath Char Dham Yatra is the visit to the Badrinath Temple, which is dedicated to Lord Vishnu in his dual form of Nar and Narayana.
-Pilgrims visit the temple located at an altitude of 3,415 meters (11,204 feet) and offer prayers to seek blessings and protection.
-The daily rituals at the temple include morning and evening aarti (ritualistic worship with lamps and incense), bhog (offerings to the deity), and special prayers during festivals and auspicious occasions.
+• Badrinath Temple visit – The main ritual of the Badrinath Char Dham Yatra is a visit to the Badrinath Temple, dedicated to Lord Vishnu in his dual forms of Nar and Narayana.

-• Tapt Kund Snan – Pilgrims believe that Tapt Kund, a hot water spring located near the Badrinath Temple, has medicinal properties.
-Hence, before visiting the Badrinath Temple, pilgrims ritually bathe in the hot water of Tapt Kund, considering it purifying and auspicious.
+• Tapt Kund Snan – Pilgrims believe that Tapt Kund Snan, a hot water spring located near the Badrinath Temple, is considered purifying and auspicious.

-• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka, which is believed to be the footprints of Lord Vishnu, at Badrinath.
-It is located about half a kilometer from the Badrinath Temple and is considered a sacred spot where Lord Vishnu is believed to have meditated.
+• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka at Badrinath, which is believed to be the footprints of Lord Vishnu, situated half a kilometer from the Badrinath Temple.

-• Brahma Kapal Snan – Brahma Kapal is a platform located on the bank of the Alaknanda River near the Badrinath Temple, where pilgrims perform ancestral rituals and offer prayers for the peace and salvation of their departed ancestors.
-Moreover, taking a ritualistic bath in the icy cold water of the Alaknanda River at Brahma Kapal is considered highly purifying.
-It is an important ritual during the Badrinath Char Dham Yatra.
+• Brahma Kapal Snan – Brahma Kapal is a platform located on the bank of the Alaknanda River near the Badrinath Temple.
+Pilgrims perform ancestral rituals and offer prayers for the peace and salvation of their departed ancestors.

-• Hemkund Sahib visit – Many pilgrims also visit the revered Hemkund Sahib, a Sikh shrine located near Badrinath, which is associated with Guru Gobind Singh, the tenth Sikh Guru.
-It is believed to be a place of spiritual significance and pilgrimage for Sikhs, and pilgrims offer prayers, take a ritualistic bath in the holy lake, and participate in community service (seva) at Hemkund Sahib.
+• Hemkund Sahib visit – Many pilgrims also visit the revered Hemkund Sahib.
+It is a Sikh shrine near Badrinath associated with Guru Gobind Singh, the tenth Sikh Guru.

 • Panch Prayag Darshan – Panch Prayag refers to the five confluences of rivers in the region, namely Devprayag (confluence of Alaknanda and Bhagirathi rivers), Rudraprayag (confluence of Alaknanda and Mandakini rivers), Karnaprayag (confluence of Alaknanda and Pindar rivers), Nandprayag (confluence of Alaknanda and Mandakini rivers), and Vishnuprayag (confluence of Alaknanda and Dhauliganga rivers).
 Many pilgrims also visit these sacred confluences and offer prayers during their Badrinath Char Dham Yatra as part of their spiritual journey.

-• Rudra Abhishek and Puja – Pilgrims may also perform Rudra Abhishek, a sacred ritual involving offerings of water, milk, honey, ghee, and other sacred materials to Lord Shiva, as part of their worship at the Badrinath Temple.
-This is believed to invoke the blessings of Lord Shiva and seek his protection and grace.
+• Rudra Abhishek and Puja – Pilgrims may also perform Rudra Abhishek, a sacred ritual involving offerings of water, milk, honey, ghee, and other sacred materials to Lord Shiva.

 Align with the divine – When to go on Char Dham Yatra